tbg/tbg.github.io/_posts/2014-11-15-docker-build-deploy.md

 * `cockroachdb/cockroach-dev`: The development image.
   This is a simple image based on the cockroach-devbase, with only a few lines of Dockerfile.
-* `cockroachdb/cockroach`: The deployment image, i.e. the one you use if you're not actually developing, but rather running a CockroachDB cluster.
+* `cockroachdb/cockroach`: The deployment image, i.e. the one you use if you're not actually developing, but rather running a Cockroach cluster.
   This one is based on [BusyBox](http://www.busybox.net/) and comes with a more complicated build process:
 A development container builds statically linked binaries and tests.
 The main binary is put into a minimal container, and the tests can be mounted into that container to check the functionality.

 ## The Development Image `cockroachdb-dev`

-In short, the [CockroachDB code base](https://github.com/cockroachdb/cockroach) is [Go](http://golang.org/) plus some C++.
+In short, the [Cockroach code base](https://github.com/cockroachdb/cockroach) is [Go](http://golang.org/) plus some C++.
 Without Docker, if you were to clone our repo and tried to hack on it, you'd have to do the following:

 ```bash
 $ git clone git@github.com:/cockroachdb/cockroach